simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

 For context on why this technology matters and the broader surveillance landscape, read our companion article: **[Flock Safety Camera Surveillance: Prevalence, Privacy Concerns, and Protection Strategies](/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/)**.

+Want to see where Flock cameras have already been mapped? **[Flock Finder](https://simeononsecurity.github.io/flock-finder/)** is an open-source tool that plots 40,000+ suspected Flock Safety cameras worldwide using WiGLE WiFi data and OUI fingerprinting — updated daily.
+Source on **[GitHub](https://github.com/simeononsecurity/flock-finder)**.

 ______

 ## Understanding the Flock-You Detection Methodology